 Depending upon the loan purpose, some small business borrowers chose a shorter-term loan to minimize the total dollar cost of the loan.
 According to a study by Smarter Loans, the top three most important factors for consumers when choosing their provider was interest rates and terms of the loan, followed by customer service and support and speed.

 Some popular reasons for considering a short-term business loan might include:

-- Bridging a seasonal cash flow gap: Many seasonal businesses sometimes borrow to meet short-lived cash flow demands during lulls that exist between their busy seasons to cover expenses during the down time.
-Doing so requires the business ensure that it has sufficient cash flow during that slow period to make the larger periodic payments often associated with a short-term loan.
+- Bridging a seasonal cash flow gap: Many seasonal businesses sometimes borrow to meet short-lived cash flow demands during lulls that exist between their busy seasons to cover expenses during the downtime.
+Doing so requires the business to ensure that it has sufficient cash flow during that slow period to make the larger periodic payments often associated with a short-term loan.